 Niagara Falls Canada

 Niagara Falls Canada gives you the full view of both the American Falls and the Horseshoe Falls (the Canadian Falls), 2 casinos, not so great shopping and many more hotel & motels.
 The better side for falls views and other activities.
 There are 27 wineries within 20 minutes and several championship golf courses nearby.
 There always been this “vaudeville” feel to Niagara Falls with the walks, jumps and plunges that have taken place for almost 200 hundred years.
 In 2012, Nik Wallenda walked across a tightrope from the U.S. to Canadian side and an unidentified man became just the 3rd person to survive an unprotected trip over the falls.

 Beyond looking at the Falls, there are a couple of great interactive Falls experiences.
 “Journey Behind the Falls” takes you down a 150 ft. elevator into a tunnel to 2 observation decks and portal behind the falls.
 The rushing water and roar of the falls is something else.
 The other more well known option is the “Maid of the Mist” boat tour.
 The boat takes you passed the base of the American Falls and into the basin of the Horseshoe Falls.
 A short walk from the Falls, Clifton Hill and area gives you amusement rides, takeout food and a lot of neon.
 The glory days of “the honeymoon capital of the world” are long gone but you can still find a motel with a heart shaped Jacuzzi tub.

 Summary – Niagara Falls

 At the end of the day, it all comes back to the wonder of the Falls.
-I never get tired of seeing Niagara Falls.
+I never get tired of tried and true Niagara Falls.
 It’s the unofficial 8th wonder of the world.
 It’s well worth the visit any time of year.
 It’s easy to get to Niagara Falls.
 And it’s almost in my backyard.